Growing and Harvesting Basil So it Produces All Season Long

 dry seeds on a plant, and in a human hand up close

 I’ve had good success with saving and replanting basil seeds for a sustainable basil harvest, year to year.
 If you want to gather seeds, choose one basil plant as your seed producer.
-Let it flower and watch as those flower heads turn to seeds.
+At the end of the growing season, allow the plants to flower and form seed heads.
 Allow the seed to brown on the plant.

 If wet weather threatens, you’ll want to clip them and bring them inside to dry.
 Pull the dry seed pods from the stem.
 Roll dry pods around in the palm of your hand to remove the small black seeds.